ropensci/epair/paper.md

 ```

 Finally, to find the parameter code for ozone, we list the parameter codes associated with AQI Pollutants.
+*TODO change to reflect potential coding change in space reading of url call*
 ```
 > endpoint <- "list/parametersByClass"
 > pc <- "AQI%20POLLUTANTS"